gyng/book/slides/unicode/unicode.md

 ## Han unification

 * Lose round-trip conversion compatibility with character sets which have variants
-* Can use the Unicode variation selector
+* Can use Unicode variation selectors

   `U+E0101 VARIATION-SELECTOR-18`